THE HERSTORY MISSION

-Herstory is rooted in the ancient philosophies of the Sacred Feminine and Sacred Masculine.
+Herstory is rooted in the ancient philosophies of the Divine Feminine and Divine Masculine.
 We work to heal and harmonise the masculine and feminine within each individual and within culture.

 We are committed to the complete, balanced representation of the masculine; exploring both the patriarchal narrative of suppression and the positive role of men throughout history and today’s culture.
 Herstory Founder Melanie Lynch discovered that in nearly every remarkable woman’s biography there was a man who saw her as an equal, championing her dreams and talents.
 They were brothers, fathers, husbands, friends and teachers.
 Equality is human nature.
 When we see it we have to celebrate it.

 There are ethics to sponsoring a Herstory project.
 There will no title sponsorship on any Herstory projects or commercial messaging on any light festival illuminations.
 This is in respect for the women being celebrating.

 Herstory reflects our multi-cultural world, and the dual, symbiotic narrative of emigration and immigration.
 All creeds and ethnicities will be represented side-by-side.
 This is equality.

 We acknowledge the wisdom inherent in young voices.
 Our platform will give the stage to young people, to share their insights, truths and ideas with adults.

 The Herstory Education Programme works independent of but in tandem with the school curriculum, to support teachers and students whilst integrating the most innovative education initiatives from Scandinavia etc.

 Everyone working with Herstory will be fairly remunerated financially or by other means.
 The attitude that women should be expected to work for free has to stop.